Fatima Meer

 She was one of the founding members of the Federation of South African Women (FEDSAW) in April 1954, which spearheaded the historic women's march on the Union Buildings, Pretoria, in August 1956.
 She was one of the leaders of the Women's March in 1956.
 The same year, she organized a committee to gather funds for bail and support families from Natal political leaders in the Treason Trial.
 In the 1960s, she organized night vigils to protest the mass detention of anti-apartheid activists without trial outside Durban prison.
 Fatima Meer also organized a week-long vigil at the Gandhi Settlement in Phoenix.

 During the 1970s, she embraced Black Consciousness Ideology with the South African Student Organization (SASO) led by Steve Biko.
 She published her book entitled Portrait of Indian South Africans in 1969 and donated all revenue from the book's sale to the Gandhi Settlement.
-She helped in an operation to rescue 10 000 Indian flood victims at Tin Town, on the banks of the Umgeni River.
+She helped in an operation to rescue 10,000 Indian flood victims at Tin Town on the banks of the Umgeni River.
 Meer built temporary housing in a tent and organized relief food and clothing.
 Later, she successfully negotiated a permanent settlement for them in Phoenix.
 She founded the Institute for Black Research (IBR), which became a research and publishing institution and educational NGO in 1972.
 In 1975, Meer co-founded the Black Women's Federation (BWF) with Winnie Mandela and became its first president.

 A year later, she was banned again for five years.
-The banned order came after she attended a meeting of the Black Studies Program, where she was a key speaker in a speech entitled "Twenty-Five Years of Apartheid Rule."
+The ban order came after she attended a meeting of the Black Studies Program, where she was a key speaker in a speech entitled "Twenty-Five Years of Apartheid Rule."
 After the Soweto Uprisings, she and ten other women from BWF were arrested and placed in solitary confinement.
 She survived an assassination attempt when she was shot at her family home in Durban.
 Her son, Rashid, went into exile in the same year.
-During the 1980s, Meer founded Co-ordinating Committee of Black (Indian, Coloured, African) Ratepayers Organizations and the Concerned Citizens' Group [CCG] to persuade Indian people not to vote for white parties.
+During the 1980s, Meer founded the Co-ordinating Committee of Black (Indian, Coloured, African) Ratepayers Organizations and the Concerned Citizens' Group [CCG] to persuade Indian people not to vote for white parties.

 Academic and writer

 From 1956 to 1988, Meer became a sociology lecturer and a staff member of the University of Natal.
 She was the first non-white person to hold that position.
 She was also a visiting professor at several universities abroad.
 Meer became a fellow of the London School of Economics and received three honorary doctorates from Swarthmore College, Bennett College, and Natal University.
 She strongly supported the Iranian Revolution and boycotted Salman Rushdie's trip to South Africa in 1998, claiming he was a blasphemer.
 She was involved in protesting the oppression and assault of the Palestinian people and the US-led invasion of Afghanistan.
 In 2000, her son Rashid died in a car accident.
 Fatima Meer died on March 12, 2010.
-She had two daughters, a Land Claims Court judge and a social science consultant.
+She had two daughters, a Land Claims Court judge, and a social science consultant.